Data Visualization in R – A Comprehensive Guide | R Graphics

 When to use:

-Box Plots are used to plot a combination of categorical and continuous variables.
+Box Plots are used to plot an aggregation of categorical and continuous variables.
 Also, used for visualizing the spread of the data and detect outliers.
 Moreover, it shows five statistically significant numbers;

 the 25th percentile;